 Note: When the agent proxy discovers that a vendor is configured with native APIs, it runs vendor-specific validations that verifies all the privileges on the credentials.
 For more information on validations, see NAS Device Validations.

 - If both basic and vendor-specific (Isilon) validations are successful, then click Done.
 The NAS device is added.
-Druva Phoenix performs backup using the snapshot-based approach.
+Druva performs backup using the recovery point-based approach.
 It also identifies and skips the stub files.

 - If the Isilon validation is not successful, then click Add Device on the Device Validation window.
 The NAS device is added and traditional backups will be performed.